 Google provides translated versions of our Help Center as a convenience, though they are not meant to change the content of our policies.
 The English version is the official language we use to enforce our policies.
 To view this article in a different language, use the language dropdown at the bottom of the page.

-This policy applies to advertisers using enhanced conversions, store sales, or store sales (direct upload).
+This policy applies to advertisers using enhanced conversions for web, enhanced conversions for leads, store sales, or store sales (direct upload).

 Collecting customer information

 Unless you are an advertiser that sells your products through retailers (see below), you may only upload first-party data, which is defined as customer information that is shared directly with you by the customer.
 This may be gathered from your websites, apps, physical stores (including offline transaction data), or other places where customers interact with your business.